dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 I looked at her for a moment.
 Then at my mother.

 “No… you can’t, Whitley.
-I have to go.
-They’ll want to meet me,” I said hoarsely.
+I have to go,” I said hoarsely.
+“They’ll want to meet me.”

 “Well, maybe I can go to them and invite them here,” she suggested.